BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **1.24.** Certain Services may incorporate generative AI features, powered by Amazon Bedrock, that enable you to use prompts to generate output, including:
-Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS AppFabric, AWS HealthScribe, and AWS App Studio.
-The Amazon Bedrock automated abuse detection mechanisms may apply to such services.
+Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, AWS Database Migration Service, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS AppFabric, AWS HealthScribe, and AWS App Studio.

+**1.24.1.** The Amazon Bedrock automated abuse detection mechanisms may apply to such services.
 See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details.

+**1.24.2.** To improve performance, such services may use cross-region inference, using the optimal AWS Region to process your Content when running model inference.
+See the applicable service documentation for more details.

 **1.25.** You will not use, and will not facilitate or allow End Users to use, the Services to mine cryptocurrency without our prior written approval.